 What is the Christmas Bird Count?
-The Christmas Bird Count (CBC) is a long-standing program of the National Audubon Society, with over 100 years of citizen science involvement.
-It is an early-winter bird census, where thousands of volunteers across the US, Canada and many countries in the Western Hemisphere, go out over a 24 hour period on one calendar day to count birds.
+The Christmas Bird Count (CBC) is a long-standing program of the National Audubon Society, with over 100 years of community science involvement.
+It is an early-winter bird census, where thousands of volunteers across the U.S., Canada, and many countries in the Western Hemisphere go out over a 24-hour period on one calendar day to count birds.

-As an alternative, you may be interested in getting involved in the Great Backyard Bird Count (GBBC) organized by Audubon with the Cornell Lab of Ornithology.
-It takes place President's Day weekend each February and you can count the birds each day in your backyard/community and then enter the results online.
+As an alternative, you may be interested in getting involved in the Great Backyard Bird Count (GBBC) organized by Audubon, the Cornell Lab of Ornithology and Birds Canada.
+It takes place President's Day weekend each February, and you can count the birds each day in your backyard/community and then enter the results online.
 For more information on the GBBC, visit the Audubon GBBC page.

 Why do some Christmas Bird Count circles not allow online registration?
 Accepting online registrations of participants is the individual decision of each circle compiler and is based on a number of factors, including the number of participants already committed to the count, the amount of area already covered, and the compiler's available time.